-I started with the bourbon biscuit base.
-Using my food processor, I whizzed up the biscuits into crumbs, added melted dairy free butter, and pressed the mixture into the bottom of the tin.
-It went into the fridge to set.
+To make the bourbon biscuit base, use a food processor to blitz the biscuits into crumbs, add melted dairy free butter, and press the mixture into the bottom of the tin.
+Put it in the fridge to set.

-I made the chocolate orange segments by melting the dark chocolate, then stirring in the orange extract and golden syrup, and pouring it into the mould.
-I left it to set in the fridge, then popped them out when they were done.
-I’m far too lazy to temper chocolate, but if you did it would give them a lovely shine!
+To make the chocolate orange segments, melt the dark chocolate, then stir in the orange extract and golden syrup, and pour it into a mould.
+Leave it to set in the fridge, then pop them out of the mould.
+I'm far too lazy to temper chocolate, but if you did it would give them a lovely shine!

 For the base